top of page

 Once addiction has a grip on the brain it can be extraordinarily difficult to escape.
 Science has a much better understanding for what is happening in the brain and sometimes it can be helpful to know exactly what you are fighting.
 Increasingly depressed, anxious, and miserable, it seems impossible that it could ever change.
 But it can.

-Group and individual therapy can help you understand, the first steps after detoxification.
+Psychotherapy and sometimes medication can help.
+A best practices multi-modal approach includes finding support and community that resonates with your experience and helps you feel less alone.
 Therapy can help you build a life that you want to be a part of, and figure out your best ways to protect that.

 Do you need inpatient detoxification before engaging therapy?
 If you have severe alcohol use disorder you do.
 Read my blog to learn more.
 There are lots of options to find life.